 The only way to avoid being charged an exit fee with Shell Energy is to switch within the renewal period.
 That is 49 days before your tariff is due to end.

 Remember that even with an exit fee, it may still be worth switching if you have been with Shell Energy for more than a year.
-Business Energy can let you know what the best available business energy deals are, and help you decide if moving to a new contract would save your business money in the long term.
+Business Energy can let you know what the best available business energy deals are, and help you decide if moving to a new contract would save your business money in the long term - compare energy deals to find out how much you could save.